 The One Drawback of All VPNs: Speed Issues

-There’s no getting away from it – using a VPN is noticeably slower than not using one.
+There’s no getting away from it – using a VPN can be noticeably slower than not using one.
 As data is transferred around multiple server ‘hops’ around the world, it slows down a user’s Internet connection to a speed less than it would be, were they to be utilizing a standard ISP Internet connection.

+That said premium VPNs are so advanced that you often won’t notice speed reductions.
 There are multiple factors that dictate how fast your VPN connection is, from the physical distance between your computer and your chosen server to the level of encryption you’ve selected, the relative capacity of the VPN server and how many connections it reliably supports.

 Drawbacks of a Free VPN